 Tax Definition of Modified Adjusted Gross Income

 Simply put, your MAGI is the sum of your adjusted gross income (AGI), your tax-exempt interest income, and specific deductions added back.
-The IRS uses MAGI to establish whether you qualify for certain tax benefits because it can offer a more comprehensive financial picture.
+The IRS uses MAGI to establish whether you qualify for certain tax benefits since it can offer a more comprehensive financial picture.

 For many taxpayers, their MAGI is the same as their AGI.
-But, if you have non-taxable social security benefits, tax-exempt interest, and untaxed foreign income, you will need to add them back to your AGI when calculating your MAGI.
+But, if you have non-taxable Social Security benefits, tax-exempt interest and untaxed foreign income, you will need to add them back to your AGI when calculating your MAGI.

 Calculating Your Adjusted Gross Income

 Before you can calculate your MAGI, you’ll need to know how to calculate your adjusted gross income.
 Your AGI shows how much taxable income you have after subtracting above-the-line deductions from your gross income.

 Your gross income is your pre-tax income.
 It includes all of your earnings, tips and wages, plus taxable interest, dividends, unemployment benefits and taxable retirement distributions.

 When calculating your AGI, you will deduct qualifying adjustments that include:

 - Alimony payments (if your divorce was finalized before 2019)

 - Health savings account (HSA) contributions